wp-plugins/51degreesmobi/README.txt

 If you have not set up FTP access, or if there are problems with the above:
 * Unzip the solution to /wp-content/plugins/

-1. After completing either of the above, to change settings:
+2. After completing either of the above, to change settings:
-* Head to the Wordpress admin dashboard.
+* Open the Wordpress admin dashboard.
-* Click Plugins > Installed Plugins
+* Select Plugins > Installed Plugins
-* Underneath 51Degrees Wordpress, click 'Activate'
+* Underneath 51Degrees.mobi Device Detection, select 'Activate'

-* Click Settings > 51Degrees.mobi
+* Select Settings > 51Degrees.mobi
-* Choose your settings.
+* Create rules to handle different types of mobile device.
+See user guide for details [51Degrees.mobi](http://51degrees.mobi/Support/Documentation/PHP/Wordpress.aspx "Wordpress User Guide").

+**Theme Developers**

 1. After selecting settings:
 * Go to your theme's folder (By default: 'twentyeleven')